Dr Nicholas A. Kent - DPhil

 Location:School of Biosciences, The Sir Martin Evans Building, Museum Avenue, Cardiff, CF10 3AX

-DNA in cells does not function as a naked double helix, but exists in complex with various structural proteins to form chromatin.
+DNA in cells does not function as a naked double helix, but is bound by various structural proteins to form chromatin.
 The modulation of chromatin structure is a key process in the catalysis and regulation of gene transcription, DNA replication and DNA repair.
-With a view to understanding processes defective in cancer and cell ageing, the Kent lab uses novel next-generation chromatin sequencing techniques to analyse chromatin-remodeller function in a variety of eukaryotic cell models at a genome-wide level, and also works on the mechanisms of chromatin-remodelling regulating DNA break formation and repair.
-We are currently funded by the BBSRC and The Royal Society.
+The Kent lab uses novel next-generation chromatin sequencing techniques to analyse chromatin function in a variety of organisms including humans, plants, flies and yeast.
+We also hope to be a driving force in the emerging field of research into chromatin in non-nuclear genomes such as those of the archaea.
+The aim of our research is to understand basic chromatin biology relevant to human health, crop improvement and the evolution of genome structure.
+We are currently funded by the BBSRC and The Waterloo Foundation.

 The Kent Lab webpages (including Supplementary Data for recent publications) can be found here